32nd progress report

 Report - Technical

 Cornell University School of Civil Engineering, "Cornell University School of Civil Engineering Tests on light beams of cold-formed steel" (1943).
 Center for Cold-Formed Steel Structures Library.
-Paper 57.
+57.